About Alfred Adler

 Adler was one of the first psychotherapists to disregard the symbolic couch in favor of two chairs, to create a sense of equality between patient and clinician.
 Adler also focused greatly on family dynamics, specifically parenting and family constellation, as a preventative means of addressing possible future psychological problems.
 With a practical and goal-oriented approach, Alfred held a theory of three life tasks – occupation, society, and love – that intermingle with one another.
 Success and health in each and all life tasks is dependent on cooperation.

-Perhaps Adler’s most influential concept – and the one that drives the Adler School today – is that of social interest.
+Perhaps Adler’s most influential concept – and the one that drives Adler University today – is that of social interest.
 Not to be confused as another form of extraversion, social interest should be viewed as an individual’s personal interest in furthering the welfare of others.
 Collaborating and cooperating with one another as individuals and communities can progress to benefit society as a whole.